-Two-step estimates avoid the measurement error bias of naive three-step estimates and are typically comparable in performance, but practically simpler than, adjusted three-step estimates.
+Two-step estimates avoid the measurement error bias of naive three-step estimates, and are typically comparable in performance but more generally usable and practically simpler than adjusted three-step estimates.
 Compared to one-step estimation, the two-step approach has in principle attractive practical and conceptual advantages.
 Because it is split into two steps, both of them will be computationally less demanding than the single step of one-step estimation.
-It is also easy to estimate the measurement and structural models using fully or partially different sets of data, which is necessary in some applications.
+It is also easy to estimate the measurement and structural models using fully or partially different sets of data, which is useful in some applications.
 The conceptual advantage arises from an inherent difference in how the two methods use the available data.
-Because the one-step approach fits all parts of the model at once, the estimated measurement model is informed not only by the measurement indicators but also by the observed covariates and responses in the structural model.
-This can cause what \citeauthor{burt73} (\citeyear{burt73}, \citeyear{burt76}) terms ``interpretational confounding'', a situation where the implied definition of a latent variable is in effect partly determined by variables that should be conceptually separate from it.
-A related problem is that the estimated measurement model will change whenever the structural model is changed, and misspecification of the structural model may also distort the measurement parameters.
-These risks are naturally avoided by the two-step approach because it estimates the measurement model only once and using only the measurement indicators.
+Because the one-step approach fits all parts of the model at once, the estimated measurement model is informed not only by the measurement indicators but also by observed covariates and responses in the structural model.
+This can cause what \citeauthor{burt73} (\citeyear{burt73}, \citeyear{burt76}) terms ``interpretational confounding'', a situation where the implied definition of a latent variable is partly determined by variables that should be conceptually separate from it.
+In other words, if we change the specificaton of the structural model, this also changes the estimated measurement model and hence in effect changes the definition of the latent variables that appear in the structural model.
+This circularity is avoided by the two-step approach because it estimates the measurement model only once and using only the measurement indicators.